RapidRiskAssessment/website/docs/index.md

 4. Play with [integrations](integrations)

-See the side bar for more documentation.
+See the side bar for more documentation, or use the search below.